dnitsch/configmanager/README.md

 }
 ```

+### Additional Token Config

+Suffixed `[]` with `role:` or `version:` specified inside the brackets and comma separated

+order is not important, but the `role:` keyword must be followed by the role string

+e.g. `VAULT://baz/bar/123|d88[role:arn:aws:iam::1111111:role/i-orchestration,version:1082313]`

+Currently only supporting version and role but may be extended in the future.

+- role is used with `VAULT` `aws_iam` auth type.
+Specifying it on a token level as opposed to globally will ensure that multiple roles can be used provided that the caller has the ability to assume them.

+- version can be used within all implementations that support versioned config items e.g. `VAULT`, `GCPSECRETS` , `AWSSECRETS`, `AZKVSECRET`.
+If omitted it will default to the `LATEST`.

 ### Special consideration for AZKVSECRET

 For Azure KeyVault the first part of the token needs to be the name of the vault.